Nesscliffe: Local Government

 Nesscliffe is represented on the Great Ness and Little Ness Parish council, which meet on the first Tuesday of every month, except for January and August, at Nesscliffe Village Hall or Little Ness Village Hall.
 It is also represented on the unitary Shropshire Council and in the Shrewsbury and Atcham Parliamentary constituency.

 Amenities

 The village has a primary school (St Andrew's C.of.E.) and post office.
 There is one working pub, The Old Three Pigeons; a former pub, the Nesscliffe Hotel, was ultimately a Chinese restaurant/takeaway called China Rose but it has been closed and near-derelict for a number of years.
-It appears that the owners wish to develop the site for housing.

 The Nesscliffe Village Hall is used by the whole community for clubs, groups, meetings and events.
 There is a strong and dedicated committee who ensure that the Hall is well maintained, and who organise events throughout the year.
 Events and news are published on the community website and Facebook page.